ricalo/blog/_posts/2019-06-06-openldap-freenas-jail.md

 1. Create a hashed password for the LDAP administrator account using the `slappasswd` command.
-Save the original password and take note of the hashed password, which is in the following form:
+Save the original password and take note of the hashed password, which uses the following notation:
    ```
    {SSHA}hashed_password
    ```